HIDDEN HISPANIC HERITAGE

 The websites tell you all about the first Christmas tree, the first Christmas card, the first Nativity scene and the first Christmas store, but the first American city where Christmas was celebrated, well, that's a little harder to find.

 Unfortunately, the Black Legend is alive and well in the 21st century.
-American's hidden Hispanic heritage still is well-hidden.
+America's hidden Hispanic heritage still is well-hidden.

 Besides, this is my way of wishing you "Feliz Navidad," just the way it was expressed on that first American Christmas.